raylsnetwork/rayls-setup/helm/README.md

   MONGODB_CONN: "mongodb://<user>:<password>@<host>:<port>/<db>?authSource=admin"
 ```

+Also, change the `NETWORKID` variable in the values file to match your ChainID.

 ### 2.2.
 Deploy Privacy Ledger

 ⚠️ Important: The volume used by Privacy Ledger is configured with the HostPath plugin for testing purposes.